soons1/tp/docs/UserGuide.md

 #### Adding a log : `logadd`

 Adds a log between a pair of befriendee and volunteer.
+If it is the most recent log for a befriendee or volunteer, their `latest log` section will also be updated accordingly.

 Format: `logadd INDEX1 INDEX2 t/TITLE s/START_DATE d/DURATION r/REMARKS`